Our new season starts the first tuesday after The New Year. Here is a pdf Recruitment Poster

 Come and Sing with Us

 Come to one of our first few open rehearsals each semester and check us out!
 Over 16?, Liked singing back in school?
 Do you know any junior or senior students high school students who want to sing or stayed in the area after high school but still want to sing in a chorus??
-How about all those people who like to sing in musicals but aren't doing one this fall?
+How about all you people who like to sing in musicals but aren't doing one this spring?
 Expand your repertoire!!
 Improve your skills and musical knowledge.

 Dues, and participation in our fund raising activities are waived for full time students (school comes first).

 Auditions are held during the first 3 weeks of rehearsals and will be arranged by the director.

 You will be assigned a buddy in your vocal range, who will share their music with you while you try us out.

 Sign-ups for auditions are taken at the conclusion of each open rehearsal

 Auditions are open to all persons in the community without regard to race, age, creed, color, religion, gender, marital status, sexual preference, national origin, ancestry, or physical disability.